I beg to move,

 It is a pleasure to serve under your chairmanship, Mr Bone.
 I thank the Backbench Business Committee for allowing the debate, as well as everyone who is here to support this important and timely event—both my colleagues in the Chamber, and everyone in the Public Gallery.
 The issue is extremely important, and I am privileged to open the debate.
 This will be the first time since 2014 that ovarian cancer has been debated in either Chamber.

 I warmly congratulate the hon.
 Gentleman on securing the debate.
 To improve survival rates, we need earlier diagnosis.
 For many years ovarian cancer was known as the silent killer, but there are a number of signs and symptoms.
-Will the hon.
-Gentleman join me in encouraging anyone with those signs and symptoms to see their GP urgently?
+Will he join me in encouraging anyone with those signs and symptoms to see their GP urgently?

 What is it about ovarian cancer that requires a particular focus?
 From the work I have seen, there are four things: improving awareness of the disease, as the hon.
 Member for Torfaen (Nick Thomas-Symonds) mentioned, so that it can be caught earlier; speeding up the diagnosis when it is suspected that someone has the disease; improving the data available for tracking the disease and our progress in the fight against it; and improving the treatment, allowing people to recover and be disease-free more quickly.

 On the point about early diagnosis, my constituent and good friend Jane Sagar had a cyst of 6.5 cm, which a specialist identified.
 However, its removal was not recommended, although she was later told that any cyst greater than 5 cm on her ovary should automatically have been removed, because it was likely to be cancerous.
 As a result she is entering her fourth year of treatment for advanced ovarian cancer.